On the kinetic description of the objective molecular dynamics: From Mesoscopic regime to macroscopic regime

 Although Eqs.~\eqref{Macro} holds universally, it is not a closed system due to the absence of an explicit relationship between $e$ and $P$.
 In this subsection, we will address this issue by studying the hydrodynamic limit of the homo-energetic Boltzmann equation Eq.~\eqref{g}.
 Through asymptotic analysis, we can derive a constitutive relation that allows us to close the system.

 Consider the homo-energetic Boltzmann equation in a dimensionless manner:

 where $\text{Kn}$ is the Knudsen number, defined as the ratio of the mean free path to the macroscopic length scale, and $\text{St}$ is the Strouhal number, defined as the ratio between macroscopic velocity and thermal speed.
-Assume that
+Throughout this section, we assume that $\mathcal{Q}(g,g)$ is equipped with the hard potential collision kernel $B$ under the cutoff assumption, and